fafk/micro-lisp/README.md

 ### Interpretation steps:
 * Chop up an input file with the lang source code into lexical units (tokens)
-* Perform "parsing" phase by creating a "tree" by nesting `Vec`s according to the parentheses
+* Perform "parsing" phase - create an abstract syntax tree by nesting `Vec`s according to the parentheses
-* Evaluate the node of the tree
+* Recursively evaluate the nodes of the tree

 Every function (if, while, do, ...) returns a value.